 As mothers themselves, they set out to make a real change and to pave a new, transparent, no BS road (pardon my French).
 Their timing couldn’t be better.
 Because, the world is ready for such changes, especially when they look this good!
 I, for one, am totally convinced about their cause and will join their efforts and I hope you will too.

-Over to you, what are your thoughts on sustainable fashion?
+Over to you, what are your thoughts on sustainable fashion and kids eco-friendly fashion?
 Are you ready to make a change?